-Vitrectomy is type of surgery that treats disorders of the retina and vitreous.
+Vitrectomy is a type of surgery that treats disorders of the retina and vitreous.
 The retina is the light-sensing tissue at the back of the eye.
 The vitreous is a clear jelly-like substance that fills the middle of the eye.
 The vitreous is removed during the vitrectomy surgery and usually replaced with a salt-water solution.
 Vitrectomy surgery often improves or stabilizes vision.

 The surgery is performed while looking into your eye with a microscope.
 After anesthetic, tiny instruments are introduced into the eye through small incisions made on the white part of the eye.

-After surgery you can expect some discomfort and you will need to wear an eye patch for a short amount of time.
+After surgery, you can expect some discomfort and you will need to wear an eye patch for a short amount of time.
 You will be prescribed eye drops after the surgery and will advise you when you can resume normal activity.